filamentphp/filament/packages/forms/docs/03-fields.md

     ->preload()
 ```

-You may customise the database query that retrieves options using the third parameter of the `relationship()` method:
+You may customize the database query that retrieves options using the third parameter of the `relationship()` method:

 ```php
 use Filament\Forms\Components\Select;